 Desperate and Determined

 I finally became desperate and determined when I was publishing my first book.
 I so wanted that Bible study to be anointed and to change lives.
-I didn’t want sin in my life to keep God from being able to use me.
+I didn’t want sin in my life to keep God from blessing that book.
 Because Jesus had done so much for me, I wanted to love and serve Him back with integrity.
 So I began to think of myself as a Christian leader who needed to walk the walk.

 I became emboldened in my effort to seek Him and trust Him to make me holy.
 I stopped the reasoning with myself that sin was okay and instead told myself that I had ministry to do, and I didn’t have time to play around with sin.
 I was desperate for God to use me and determined to be what He wanted.